 Due to opaque laws, the cruise industry has always gotten away with lawsuits and legal action.
-However, the laws finally caught on to the Carnival Corporation in 2019 when it compromised on environmental excellence.
+However, the rules finally caught on to the Carnival Corporation in 2019 when it compromised on environmental excellence.

 In April 2017, the cruise line (Caribbean Princess cruise ship) was charged with intentionally dumping oil-contaminated waste into the waters.
 They had also covered the incident by falsifying records.
-However, after the company realized that the law had caught on to them, they pleaded guilty to the felony charges.
+However, after the company realized the law had caught on to them, they pleaded guilty to the felony charges.